-Precast concrete box culverts provide the ideal solution to a wide range of civil engineering and construction applications.
+Precast concrete box culverts are the ideal solution to a wide range of construction applications.
 Their traditional use is for diverting watercourses.
-Available in a wide variety of standard sizes, the versatility of these structures has seen them used for many other applications.
+Available in a wide range of sizes, the versatility of these structures has seen them used for many other applications.
 These include attenuation tanks, pedestrian subways, access shafts, service tunnels, sea outfalls, road crossings and a variety of other applications.
-Where strength, durability and economy are of paramount importance.
+In all cases where strength, durability and economy are of paramount importance.

-Members of the British Precast Drainage Association - comprising all the leading manufacturers of box culverts in the UK - offer the capability to design and manufacture structures to meet specific application requirements and loading conditions.
-The British Precast Drainage Association produces a standard specification which covers materials, manufacture, tolerances, external loading, design and detailing standards.
-The box culvert specification also provides a check list of information required from the specifier and provides for the issue of a compliance certificate.
-Box culverts which are to carry highway or railway loading are designed to current standards and specification as stipulated by the client.
+Members of the British Precast Drainage Association (BPDA) design and manufacture box culverts to meet specific applications and loading conditions.
+BPDA members produce a standard specification which covers materials, manufacture, tolerances, external loading, design and detailing.
+The specification includes a check list and a compliance certificate.
+Box culverts which are to carry highway or railway loading are designed to the standards and specifications as stipulated by the client.

 - Proven strength, performance and long service life.

 - Does not require additional protective treatments to prolong service life or improve performance.

 - Does not rust and the smooth internal finish of the concrete ensures efficient flow characteristics.

 - Prolonged service life with minimum maintenance.

 - Attractive, versatile and economic solution.

 Culverting Watercourses and Channels